yumdeliveries/slate/source/index.html.md

  }' '/api/v1/auth/token/refresh/'
  ```

-We use a token based authentication based on JWT (Javascript Web tokens).
+We use a token based authentication based on JWT (JSON Web tokens).
 After a username and password is given, the endpoints described in the table below are used for the authentication.
 The token has a an expiry period of 12 hours though this can be changed to suite the integration.
 To call any other endpoint, a valid bearer token  must be sent on the authorization headers in order for the request to succeed as shown in example below using curl:

 <aside class="notice">
 <code>curl -X GET --header 'Authorization: Bearer token ' 'http://somegetapiendpoint.com/api/v1'</code>